Mohammed Moghadasian Award

 The Mohammed Moghadasian Award of the Canadian Nutrition Society is given for the highest ranked abstract in the area of the application of nutrition in the treatment and/or prevention of cardiovascular disease.

 A committee, appointed by the CNS President and Awards Chair, will make the selection for the recipient of the Mohammed Moghadasian Award.
-The Award will be presented at the CNS Annual Conference.
-The award package consists of a monetary award, framed certificate or plaque, and a complimentary ticket to the CNS Awards Banquet where the official presentation of the award will take place.
+The Award will be presented at the virtual 2021 CNS Annual Conference.
+The award package consists of a monetary award, and framed certificate or plaque. * NOTE: Due to the continued effect of COVID-19, the CNS 2021 Annual Conference will take place virtually.
+Details on format, including how award presentations and lectures will occur will be determined in the coming weeks.
+Please watch for updates.

 Previous Award Winners